nurfaizfoat/statapMY/about.md

 ## How to Submit

 To submit a site suggestion, open an issue or create a pull request.
 Pull requests will be given higher priority since they are easier to include.
-Make sure the screenshot is 1000x800 and please double check that everything looks good before submitting.
+Make sure the screenshot is at least 1000x800 and please double check that everything looks good before submitting.
 It’s also a good idea to run the screenshot through an image optimizer like TinyPNG before including it.
 This will help keep the website fast and the repository small as possible.

 ## About the Site